PrabhnoorKhatkar/CS157A-Team10/README.md

 - Ensure that MySQL is still running.
 - Launch Eclipse IDE.
 In the menu, import the project by going to File > Import Projects from File System.
-- Click directory and navigate to “Source Code/CS157A-Team10”, then select the ArtAuction folder:
+- Click the "Directory" button and select the ArtAuction folder:
 - You should see the ArtAuction project popup, either as a Maven or an Eclipse project.
 Select it, then press Finish.
 - Click on the root-level ArtAuction project node in the Project Explorer window.
-- Then navigate to Run > Run and in the popup, click “Run on Server” then press OK.
+- Then navigate to Run > Run and in the popup, click "Run on Server" then press OK.
 - In the following popup, select:
     - Manually define a new server
     - Apache > Tomcat v10.1 Server
     - Server’s host name: localhost
     - Check the “Always use this server when running the project” box.

-- Click next, then either select an existing instance of Tomcat 10.1 you have installed, or click `Download and Install` and accept the license agreement to download Tomcat 10.1 for you.
+- Click next, then either select an existing instance of Tomcat 10.1 you have installed, or click "Download and Install" and accept the license agreement to download Tomcat 10.1 for you.
-- Once you click “Finish”, it should immediately startup Tomcat and load the project, and you should see http://localhost:8080/ArtAuction/ popup in your default browser.
+- Once you click "Finish", it should immediately startup Tomcat and load the project, and you should see http://localhost:8080/ArtAuction/ popup in your default browser.
 The site is now ready to use!

 ## Relations: